tanaikech/go-gdoctableapp/README.md

 - v1.1.0 (January 22, 2020)

   1. [2 new methods were added.](#replacetexts) From this version, the texts can be replaced by images.
 The direct link and local file can be used as the image.

+- v1.1.0 (April 18, 2023)

+  1. Confirmed all methods and updated the sample scripts.
+All methods works fine.

 [TOP](#top)